intesys/openapi-server/readme.md

 ## TO DO

 - DONE: forward http headers to proxy
+- handle static resources: serve from local directory or proxy
 - validate the request
 - generate mocks from yml examples
 - more tests